 Cake’s Cosmetic Pack

-Cake’s Cosmetic Pack is a one of a kind pack that adds 5 new cosmetics along with 5 slots for your own cosmetics.
+Cake’s Cosmetic Pack is a one of a kind pack that adds 5 new cosmetics along with support for your own cosmetics.
+There are 5 slots included in the main pack as well.

 Here is a preview of the available cosmetics.